Answers to questions frequently asked by our scholarship applicants can be found below.

 Do I have to attend a four-year college to apply for a scholarship from The Community Foundation?

 Not necessarily.
 While some of our scholarships are for four-year college programs, others cover the costs of two-year programs, vocational or technical training.
 You should thoroughly review each application’s criteria to determine what it covers before applying.

 Do I have to be a graduating high school senior to apply for a scholarship?

-No. We do award scholarships to graduating high school seniors, but also to current undergraduate students, and students continuing their education at an undergraduate level.
+No. While we do award the majority of scholarships to graduating high school seniors, we also award scholarships to current undergraduate students and students continuing their education at an undergraduate level.
 You should thoroughly review each scholarship’s criteria to see who is eligible before applying.

 Who can write a scholarship recommendation for me?

 Unless the recommendation form specifically indicates who should complete the recommendation, recommendations may be written by a teacher, counselor, spiritual leader, employer, etc. Your recommender cannot be related to you.
 Your recommender must be able to describe how they know you and support the information you have provided in your scholarship application.

 Click here for how to ask for a letter of recommendation.